GlosLUG/.github/profile/README.md

 * 🗓️ **Attend our Meetups:** We aim to host two meetings a month, covering diverse and engaging topics.
 Check our [link to your website/meetup page here] for upcoming events!
 * 🗣️ **Share Your Knowledge:** We encourage members of all skill levels to present talks, lead workshops, or simply share their experiences.
 Got a topic you're passionate about?
 Let us know!
 * 🤝 **Connect with Others:** Network with fellow Linux enthusiasts, open-source advocates, and cloud professionals in the Gloucestershire area.
 * 💡 **Contribute Ideas:** Have suggestions for meeting topics, projects, or ways to improve Glos LUG?
-We'd love to hear them!
-[Link to your issue tracker/discussion forum here]
+We'd love to hear them! [meeting-ideas repository here](https://github.com/GlosLUG/meeting-ideas/issues)!

 ### Get Involved: